 10 Things To Do in Camp Verde With Kids.
 Camp Verde is located in Central Arizona and about 1.5 hours from Phoenix.
 The area offers a wide variety of activities for families!
-We’ve stopped once or twice while traveling across the state but never explored until our recent safari glamping adventure.
+We’ve stopped once or twice while traveling across the state but never explored until this spring.
 There was plenty to keep us busy and lots on our list for next time!

 Here are 10 things to do in Camp Verde with kids!